quellish/LinkedInForMobileDevelopers/manuscript/profile/optimized/Recommendations.md

 ![Linked In Recommendation](images/recommend.png)

-Sometimes writing a recommendation just flows out of you into the keyboard.
-And sometimes the tiny, empty text field just seems to be sitting there mocking you.
+Sometimes writing a recommendation flows out of you into the keyboard.
+And sometimes the tiny, empty text field seems to be sitting there mocking you.

 For those times you can use a recommendation generator as a starting point.